Public interest: US

-Public interest has been considered as the core of "democratic theories of government” and often paired with two other concepts, "convenience" and "necessity". in the United States, public interest, convenience and necessity appeared for the first time in the Transportation Act of 1920 and also appeared in the Radio Act of 1927.
+Public interest has been considered as the core of "democratic theories of government” and often paired with two other concepts, "convenience" and "necessity".
+In the United States, public interest, convenience and necessity appeared for the first time in the Transportation Act of 1920 and also appeared in the Radio Act of 1927.
 After that, these three concepts became critical criteria for making communication policies and solving some related disputes.

 India

 Indian constitution invokes the term "public interest" at nine places in its Articles 22 (6), 31A (b) and 31A (c) of fundamental rights of people, 263, 302, Entries 52, 54 and 56 of union list and Entry 33 of the concurrent list.
 Article 282 says the revenues of the Union or a State may be spent for public purposes.
 When a scheme or project is taken up under public interest by the Union instead of a State, such scheme should be a popular demand of the nationwide public without any opposition from the directly affected stakeholders before the implementation of such scheme.
 Otherwise, it becomes a public purpose scheme that would serve greater part of society but some would suffer from the implementation of such scheme.
 In the absence of interpretation (Dos and don'ts) of the term "public interest" by the courts in India, these Articles are being misused by the union lawmakers to usurp the constitutional powers of the state governments and the rights of people in contrast to the meaning of "public interest".

-To legally establish a scheme or project to be taken under public interest or national interest, the proposal can be passed by the Rajya Sabha with a two-thirds majority in its favor per Article 249.
+Indian constitution permits expenditure by state and union governments under heads public purpose per Article 282, national interest per Article 249 and public interest.
+The encompassing law is Article 38 of Directive Principles of State Policy for all activities of the State (legislative and executive wings of Union and states) which mandates to strive for promoting the welfare of the people by securing and protecting a social order in which justice, social, economic and political, shall inform all the institutions of the national life.
+When a Public Interest is felt by Parliament, it shall be included in the Part IV of the constitution by issuing an amendment to the constitution per Article 368 procedure.
+As used in the constitution, public interest and national interest are sub groups of public purpose.
+For the Parliament to legislate with respect to a matter in the State List, public interest is applicable for matters of long duration matters whereas national interest is of short duration matters (less than six months).